Nuclear Power in Indonesia

 - Indonesia has a greater depth of experience and infrastructure in nuclear technology than any other southeast Asian country except Australia.

 - A 10 MWe experimental nuclear power plant is planned to be built at Serpong, near Jakarta.
+Conceptual design has been completed by Russia.
 Plans for larger units are delayed.

-Indonesia's population of 242 million is served by power generation capacity of only 35 GWe, producing 196 billion kWh in 2012.
-Of this, 95 TWh came from brown coal, 33 TWh from oil, 45.5 TWh from gas, 13 TWh from hydro and 9 TWh from geothermal.
+Indonesia's population of 242 million is served by power generation capacity of only 35 GWe in 2012.
+IEA figures for 2013 show production of 216 TWh, 3 TWh imports, 110 TWh from brown coal, 52 TWh from gas, 27 TWh from oil, 17 TWh from hydro and 9 TWh geothermal.
 It has per capita electricity consumption of around 500 kWh/yr, but 36% of the population in 2013 have no access to electricity.
 The government has targeted a 26% reduction in CO2 emissions by 2020.

 With an industrial production growth rate of 10.5%, electricity demand is estimated to reach 450 billion kWh in 2026.
 At present a low reserve margin with poor power plant availability results in frequent blackouts.
 The Java-Bali grid system accounts for more than three quarters of Indonesia's electricity demand – 132 TWh in 2012.
 PT PLN (Persero), the Indonesia Electricity Corporation, projects 55 GWe new capacity by 2021, 38 GWe of this coal-fired.
 It also plans major grid enhancements on Java, on Sumatra, and Kalimantan, with a HVDC link Sumatra to Java.